PHILIP CORTELYOU JOHNSON, FAIA (1906-2005)

 1954 - The Thomas B. Hess Pavilion.
 Unsure if built.

 1953 - The Robert C. Wiley House, aka the Wiley Development Company House, 218 Sleepy Hollow Road, New Canaan CT.
 Commissioned 1952.
 In 1960, the existing barn was altered to include a playroom, bathroom, and dressing rooms for the adjacent pool.
-In 1978, the house was purchased by the Archbishopric of New York.
+In 1978, sold to the Archbishopric of New York.
 Sold in 1979 to Howell D. and Linda K. Wood.
 Sold in 1994 to Frank P. Gallipoli.
 Roger Ferris+Partners renovated the house and barn, adding a pool house and garage, bottom photo.
 2nd to 4th photos by Ezra Stoller/ESTO.
-For sale in 2018.
+For sale in 2018-2019.

 1955 - The Robert C. Wiley Speculative House, 178 Sleepy Hollow Road, New Canaan CT.
 Johnson's first spec house.
 Commissioned 1954.
 Built for Robert C. Wiley, the real estate developer who was a Johnson client.
 Featured in Progressive Architecture in October 1955 and Architectural Record in November 1955.
 Sold in 1956 to Roland W. Rodegast.
 Sold in 1958 to E. Wyatte Hicks and later Shirley M. Hicks.
 Two 1963 additions were constructed: one connected the garage to the house, and the second was attached to the end of the garage, creating a U-shaped plan for the house.
 Sold in 1992 to Peter A. Kanter and later Regina A. Kanter.
 Sold in 2003 to Joyce D. Flaschen, Trustee, and Robert J. Miller, Trustee.
 Sold in 2015 to Vijay Iyer and Gabrielle Schonder.
 Bottom two photos by Bryan Haeffle.